Our Expert Take on Things to Do in Norwich

 ‘Let’s be ‘aving you' and ‘Ah-ha’ might not mean very much to non-Brits, but they’ve become iconic national catchphrases and are certainly worth looking up.
 The first quote is attributed to celebrity chef Delia Smith, who shouted it over the speaker system at half-time during a Norwich football (soccer) game.
 Nobody really knows what it means, but it sounds powerful, right?
 The second is from Alan Partridge, actor Steve Coogan’s fictional character who lives in Norwich.
 They love Alan so much in Norwich, you can even take an Alan Partridge themed tour of the city.
 The character is a bit of a grouch, but loves the tranquillity and bucolic side of the city, while absolutely hating the bright lights of London, which he sees as a monstrous rival.

-Otherwise, there’s actor, comedian and Hugh Laurie collaborator Stephen Fry, who often publicly flaunts his Norwich origins and passion for his local football team – and why shouldn't he?
-Norwich is dear to locals and Brits, and since this is one of our new destinations, we've compiled a list of top things to do in Norwich.
+Otherwise, there’s actor, comedian and Hugh Laurie collaborator Stephen Fry, who often publicly flaunts his Norwich origins and passion for his local football team - and why shouldn't he?
+Here at Plum Guide we are all for flaunting what you believe in, which is exactly why we make it very clear that our accommodation and our advice is the very best around.
+With the expert knowledge we have, we guarantee that your trip to Norfolk will be a memorable one for the right reasons, so dive into our list of top things to do in Norwich.

 Stroll through the old town